vega/ts-json-schema-generator/README.md

                                      settings
   -t, --type=<value>                 Type name
-      --additional-properties        Allow additional properties for objects with no index signature --discriminator-type=<option>  [default: json-schema] Type of discriminator to use
+      --additional-properties        Allow additional properties for objects with no index signature --[no-]color                   Pretty print the json with colors.
+Only works when outputting to stdout.
+Defaults to true when TTY
+      --discriminator-type=<option>  [default: json-schema] Type of discriminator to use
                                      <options: json-schema|open-api>
       --extra-tags=<value>...        [default: ] Provide additional validation keywords to include